blueag8/Photography_Website/README.md

 View [here]

-Deployment via "Heroku"* for the purpose of
+Deployment via "Heroku"* for the purpose of assessment.

 # UX